Graphical Models for Discrete and Continuous Data: Estimation

-We now show that the maximum likelihood estimator of~\matrix\ is asymptotically normal with covariance equal to the inverse Fisher information.
-This allows for the construction of efficient asymptotic tests and confidence sets.

-The asymptotic normality is established in the following result. \begin{theorem} The estimator $\tensorest$ in~\eqref{def:mle} is asymptotically normal with covariance equal to the inverse Fisher information. \end{theorem} Theorem~\ref{normality} implies in particular that the maximum likelihood estimator of~\matrix\ is asymptotically efficient~\cite[Chapter~4.5]{Shao03}.
-Note that in our notation, the Fisher information is a tensor acting on pairs of matrices in $\Rqq.$ Taking inverses is understood in terms of the vectorized parameter spaces that associate~$\R^{\newdim^2}\leftrightarrow\Rqq$.
-The following remark contains the explicit form of the Fisher information.
+\begin{remark} The maximum likelihood estimator of~\matrix\ is asymptotically normal with covariance equal to the inverse Fisher information.
+In particular, consistency and asymptotic normality of the maximum likelihood estimator can be proved following the arguments in the classical paper~\citep{Berk72}, see especially~\cite[Theorems~4.1 and 6.1]{Berk72}.
+We refer to that paper for details. \end{remark}